vippsas/vipps-developers/common-topics/errors.md

 ---
-title: Errors and response codes
 pagination_next: null
 pagination_prev: null
 ---

-# Errors and response codes
+# HTTP response codes and errors

 The APIs return the following HTTP statuses in the responses: